 You can travel most of the Camino de Santiago stages and routes by bike (a mountain bike is probably the best option).
 In general, you will be cycling double the amount of kms covered by pilgrims on foot.
 For example, you will be able to cover the whole Camino Frances in two weeks or the Camino Portugues from Porto in just over a week.

-–Respect other pilgrims: it all comes down to the simple rule of respecting other pilgrims, above all, be polite to other, more vulnerable users of the route.
-For example, in busy stretches, keep your speed low to avoid surprises.
+- Respect other pilgrims: it all comes down to the simple rule of respecting other pilgrims, above all, be polite to other, more vulnerable users of the route.
+For example, keep your speed low in busy stretches to avoid surprises.
 Walkers should also be aware the trail is shared with cyclists so if there is a path provided for walkers, separately from cyclists, please stay on that path and respect the cycling lane.
-If encountering pilgrims on horseback, give them enough space when over taking so the animals don’t get scared.
+If encountering pilgrims on horseback, give them enough space when overtaking so the animals don’t get scared.

 –Be Safe: cyclists should, by Spanish law, use a helmet when riding in urban areas.

 *If you want to cycle the Camino on the Camino Frances, check out our packages for ‘bicigrinos’, and Camino pilgrims by bike; we can also organise bike rental.
 We have worked with local companies in each country, such as TournRide, for our partners’ Spanish routes for many years.

 Read more about bike etiquette on the Camino on our blog.

 For more information about the Camino de Santiago by bike or to book your cycling holiday, contact our travel specialists